Tickets vs. Citations: What’s the Difference?

 Common traffic violations that result in a citation include:

-• Driving without a seat belt: Although seat belt laws vary by state, most states require drivers and all passengers to wear seat belts.[2]
+• Driving without a seat belt: Although seat belt laws vary by state, most states require drivers and passengers to wear seat belts.[2]

 • Failure to stop: This traffic violation involves failing to stop at a stop sign or red light.